 If you’re looking for a secured credit card, you may wonder whether you should pick Visa over Mastercard.
 Or vice versa.

 Both card networks offer many choices: You’ll rarely find a secured card that’s not a Visa or Mastercard.
-Beyond the Discover it® Secured and the USAA® Secured American Express® Card, there aren’t any contenders from Discover or American Express.
+Beyond the Discover it® Secured, there aren’t any contenders from Discover or American Express.

 Once you’ve decided to get either a Visa or Mastercard, don’t worry about picking the wrong one.
 For secured cards, both providers offer similar benefits.